awsdocs/aws-control-tower-guide/doc_source/create-afc-customized-account.md

 1. After all fields are completed, select **Create account**\.

+**Note**
+Blueprints created with Terraform can deploy to one Region only, not multiple Regions\.

 You can view the progress of your account provisioning on the **Organization** page\.
 When your account provisioning is complete, the resources specified by your blueprint are already deployed within it\.
 To view the details of the account and blueprint, go to the **Account details** page\.